Voices from Jail

 Continue reading

-Directed verses Participatory Church: A Dialog
+Directed versus Participatory Church: A Dialog

 A friend of my mom who is a very dear, older sister in the Lord: